The tooth implant procedure. – Part 2.

 When making a determination about the needed healing time frame, the dentist will take into consideration the type of bone in which the implant has been placed (both bone quality and quantity), the implant’s size, and other factors such as the type of surface treatment the implant may have received during its manufacturing process.

-Why is a wait period needed?
+Why is a waiting period needed?

 The reason that a waiting period is usually required is based on the following.